In this Constitution, unless the context indicates the contrary:

 5. OFFICE BEARERS

-5.1 The elected EXCO shall consist of the President, immediate Past-President or President-Elect, as well as one member (Chairman) of each Regional sub-group.
+5.1 The elected EXCO shall consist of the President, immediate Past-President, President-Elect, chairperson of Exercise is Medicine (South Africa) as well as one member (Chairman) of each Regional sub-group.
 One (1) representative each of the professional disciplines (or sub-groups) e.g. Sports Medicine, Physiotherapy, Exercise Science, Biokinetics, Orthopaedic Surgery and/or Sport Traumatology, Dietetics/Nutrition, Podiatry and Sports Psychology, Sports Vision and Chiropractics and any other discipline, which will enhance the Association’s goals, may be elected to the EXCO.
-Cost involved in attending meetings will be the responsibility of these sub-groups and regional sub-groups.
+Cost involved in attending meetings will bethe responsibility of these sub-groups and regional sub-groups.

 5.2 At the first meeting after its election, the EXCO shall elect from amongst its members a Secretary and a Treasurer, who shall serve in these capacities for one year only.

 5.3 The President shall hold office for two (2) years.